starius/ScPrime/changelog/v1.4.8/other/4381-skynet-persist-errors.md

-- Skynet portals and blacklist persistence errors have been made more clear and now include the persist file locations.
+- Pubaccess portals and blacklist persistence errors have been made more clear and now include the persist file locations.